GwangseongCho/GwangseongCho.github.io/_posts/2024-02-18-differential-equations.md

 #### Definition 1.1.1
 >**Differential Equation**\
->An equation containing the derivatives for one or more unknown fucntions (or dependent variable), with respect to one or more independent variables, is said to be a **differential equation (DE)**
+>An equation containing the derivatives for one or more unknown functions (or dependent variable), concerning one or more independent variables, is said to be a **differential equation (DE)**

 ### Classification by Type
-If a differential equation contains only ordinary derivatives of one or more unknown fucntions with resprect to a single independent variable, it is said to be an **ordinary differential equation (ODE)**.
+If a differential equation contains only ordinary derivatives of one or more unknown functions concerning a single independent variable, it is said to be an **ordinary differential equation (ODE)**.
 > Example 1.1.1
 >
 > $$\frac{dy}{dx} + y = e^{x}$$